finkusuma-dev/fem-newbie-product-preview-card/README.md

 ...
 ```

+To run the script, run it on command prompt.
 There are two main scripts that you can run:

 - `start` (run using `npm run start` or just `npm start`), and
 - `build` (run using `npm run build` ).

+> [!TIP]
-As an alternative to typing the command manually in the commandprompt, in VSCode you can show the _NPM Scripts_ panel inside the _Explorer_ panel by clicking the _three dots menu_ in the _Explorer_ title and check the _NPM Script_.
+> As an alternative to typing the command manually in the command prompt, in VSCode you can show the _NPM Scripts_ panel inside the _Explorer_ panel by clicking the _three dots menu_ in the _Explorer_ title and check the _NPM Script_.
 Once the _NPM Scripts_ panel is shown you can just click the `run` button to run the script.

 These are the breakdown of the scripts.
 The 5 other scripts are executed in the 2 main scripts.

-- `"start": "npm-run-all --parallel watch:* serve"`: It is used when developing the project.
+- `"start": "npm-run-all --parallel watch:* serve"`

+  This is used when developing the project.
 It executes these 2 other scripts in parallel:

-  - `"watch:sass": "sass --watch src/scss:src --source-map-urls=relative"`: Compile the `*.scss` files in the _src/scss_ directory to _src/style.css_.
+  - `"watch:sass": "sass --watch src/scss:src --source-map-urls=relative"`

+    Compile the `*.scss` files in the _src/scss_ directory to _src/style.css_.
 Also auto compile it if there are changes to the `*.scss` files.

-  - `"serve": "browser-sync start --server src --files src",`: Launch a local development server, ex: `http://localhost:3000/`.
+  - `"serve": "browser-sync start --server src --files src"`

+    Launch a local development server, for example: `http://localhost:3000/`.

   With these 2 scripts, when you make changes on the html or scss files and save it, the changes will be shown immediately on the browser.

-- `"build": "npm-run-all build:* copy"`: It is used to compile the files for deployment on the remote server.
+- `"build": "npm-run-all build:* copy"`

+  It is used to compile the files for deployment on the remote server.
 This script produces files in _/public/_ folder.

   It executes these 3 other scripts:

-  - `"build:sass": "sass src/scss:public --no-source-map"`: Compile the `*.scss` file at once, no need to watch the changes.
-The css output is in the public folder.
+  - `"build:sass": "sass src/scss:public --no-source-map"`

+    Compile the `*.scss` file at once, no need to watch the changes.
+The CSS output is in the public folder.

-  - `"copy": "cpx \"src/**/*.{html,jpg,png,svg}\" public"`: Copy all the `*.html` and the image files in the _/src/_ to the _/public/_ folder.
+  - `"copy": "cpx \"src/\*_/_.{html,jpg,png,svg}\" public"`

+    Copy all the `*.html` and the image files from the _/src/_ to the _/public/_ folder.

-  - `"postbuild": "postcss public/*.css -u autoprefixer cssnano -r --no-map"`: Automatically run after running the _build_ script.
+  - `"postbuild": "postcss public/*.css -u autoprefixer cssnano -r --no-map"`

+    This script is run automatically after running the _build_ script.
 It adds browser prefixes to the CSS and then compress the CSS.

 ### Useful Resources